L T Foods Ltd Directors Report.

 36. Transfer of Amounts to Investor Education and Protection Fund

-During the year, the Company has transferred unpaid dividend of Rs.
-256,562/-to Investor Education and Protection Fund for the dividend declared in the financial year 2007-08.
+During the year, the Company has transferred unpaid dividend of Rs 5,176,15 to IEPF for dividend declared in 2008-09

 37. Listing with Stock Exchanges:

-The Company confirms that it has paid the Annual Listing Fees for the year 2016-2017 to NSE and BSE where the Companys Shares are listed.
+The Company confirms that it has paid the Annual Listing Fees for the year 2016-17 to NSE and BSE where the Companys Shares are listed.

 YourDirectorplaceonrecordtheirgratitudetoallstakeholder for there assistance, cooperation and encouragement.
 Your Director also wish to place on record their sincere thanks to all investor, vendor, employees for their outstanding performance.